pbenu/pbenu.github.io/_poems/2026-08-he-had-a-shape.md

 ---

 <p>In his sixties, my father started woodwork
-    at a carpenter’s shed left standing
+    at a carpenter’s shed left behind
     by the carpenter who built our old house.
     He planed laurel planks so smooth
     that the glint of light off them